 A band of street kids turn a Hollywood filmmaker’s world upside down.
 Laugh, cheer, & be inspired by this faith-based drama.

 The movie does a good job showing the hardship of the lives of these children and the violence and drug dealing on the streets.
 It features several adopted kids at the end and encourages adoption.
-The theme of loving helpless kids and the richness of the characters make this a mesmerizing viewing experience.
 Due to the violence and drug use, we are awarding this film our Faith-Based Seal, meaning it contains some objectionable content but contains a strong faith message.
 “Fourth World” shows kids being loved with first-class treatment by some, and it urges more people to step up to do the same.